Fjällräven: History

 In 1983, the company listed itself on the over-the-counter list of the Stockholm Stock Exchange.

-By 1996, sales had reached 133 million Swedish kronor (US$20.3 million) of which 71% was from exports.
+By 1996, the company reported sales of 133 million Swedish kronor (US$20.3 million), with 71% attributed to exports.

-In 2002, following the purchase of the garment maker Tierra AB and the retail chains Friluftsbolaget AB and Naturkompaniet AB in 2001, the Fjällräven group changed its name to Fenix Outdoor.
-Fjällräven retained its separate brand identity.
+In 2002, following the purchase of the garment maker Tierra AB and the retail chains Friluftsbolaget AB and Naturkompaniet AB in 2001, the Fjällräven group was renamed to Fenix Outdoor.
+While Fjällräven retained its separate brand identity.

-In 2012, Fjällräven opened its first store in New York.
+In 2012, Fjällräven opened a retailer store in New York.
 In 2013, founder Åke Nordin died at the age of 77.

-Fjällräven has a strong market presence in the Nordic countries.
-It is also represented in other European countries.
-As of 2017, Fjällräven products are available in over 40 countries.
+Fjällräven has a significant market presence in the Nordic countries and is also represented in other countries in Europe.
+As of 2017, Fjällräven products were available in over 40 countries.

 Products

-Fjällräven means "The Arctic Fox" in Swedish and their products can be identified by their Arctic Fox logo, often found on the left sleeve of their tops and outerwear.
+Fjällräven means "The Arctic Fox" in Swedish, and their products can be identified by their Arctic Fox logo, often found on the left sleeve of their tops and outerwear.
 The badge itself either follows the outline of the fox logo, or is in a shield-like shape.
 Most Fjällräven products also possess a small Swedish flag, usually located on a seam.

 Fjällräven's original product was the first commercially made external framed backpack.
 It used an aluminium frame.

-In 1968, they introduced the Greenland jacket with polyester-cotton blend G-1000 fabric, which is also used in many other Fjällräven products.

-In 1973, they introduced the High Alpine Polar (HAP) sleeping bag which had armholes and drawcord foot openings, which allowed users to walk around in it.

-In 1981, they introduced the Gyrosoft, IGF, internal gyro backpack frame.
+The Greenland jacket was released in 1968.
+It was made from a polyester-cotton blend.
+In 1973, they brought out the High Alpine Polar (HAP) sleeping bag which had armholes and drawcord foot openings, allowing users to walk around in it.
+In 1981 the brand released the Gyrosoft, IGF, internal gyro backpack frame.

-Today among its more well-known products are Greenland jackets, Vidda Trousers, Expedition Down Jacket, and various versions of the Kånken rucksack.
+Today, among its more well-known products, are Greenland jackets, Vidda Trousers, the Expedition Down Jacket, and various versions of the Kånken rucksack.

-Most of Fjällräven's products are made from its G-1000 material, released in 1968.
-This is 65% polyester and 35% cotton.
-It comes in various types: Original, Silent, Lite and HeavyDuty, each with slightly different properties.
-G-1000 can be waxed with Fjällräven's Greenland Wax, which can be impregnated with heat applied from a hairdryer, iron or campfire.
-This affects the water resistance and breathability of the item.
-Some products come pre-waxed.
-The process is similar to that of Belstaff wax jackets.